Files

 2. Add an Esri Shapefile Reader

-Add an Esri Shapefile reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
-In the Add Reader dialog, select Esri Shapefile as the Format, then for Dataset browse to the BikePaths.shp dataset which is available for download from the Files section on this article.
-Then click OK to finish adding the reader.
+Add a reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
+In the Add Reader dialog, set the following:

 3. Generalize Lines

 Click on the BikePaths reader feature type to select it.
 Then add a Generalizer transformer to the canvas by typing “Generalizer” to bring up the list of FME Transformers in the Quick Add Search.
-Select the Generalizer from the list of Transformers by double-clicking or by using the arrow keys and the Enter key to add it.
+Select the Generalizer from the list of Transformers by double-clicking or using the arrow keys and Enter to add it.

 Double-click on the Generalizer to open the parameters.
 In the parameters, confirm that the Algorithm is set to Douglas (Generalize), then set the Generalization Tolerance to 10.